 Good Friday Meal for Two

-At this time of the year, fresh fruit stands fill up with the sweetest fruit and wonderful green herbs and veggies.
+Good Friday meals can include the freshest of vegetables and fruit.
+Farm produce stands fill up with the sweetest fruit and wonderful green herbs and veggies.
 Organic.
 Nutritious.
 Healthy.
 Fresh out of the garden.

 Vegetables are filled with nutrients that you can easily combine into any meal.
 Green veggies may not tempt you the first thing when you wake up in the mornings.
 But they are so good for you and good with any meal.